 The 1994 elections were a breakthrough for the Conservative Party as we provided the margin of victory for Governor George E. Pataki with the 326,605 votes cast on our line.
-Attorney General Vacco nosed out radical Karen Burstein by 88,340 votes.
+Attorney General Vacco narrowly defeated radical Karen Burstein by 88,340 votes.
 He received 305,961 votes on the Conservative Line.
 In 1998, 348,272 votes for Governor George E. Pataki were cast on the Conservative line, over 20,000 more than in 1994, an anomaly in political history.

 Our strong support of term limits was instrumental when New York City voters went to the polls two separate times and defeated proposed changes to the term limits for the offices of Mayor and the City Council previously enacted.